About

 • Varsity Soccer Reunion

 In June, members of the 2019 Varsity Men’s Championship Soccer Team organized an alumni soccer reunion game.
-The photo includes members of the 2019 championship team, members of the 2022 varsity squad, alumni playing professionally in Europe and New York, and coaches who played in the game.
+The photo includes members of the 2019 championship team, members of the 2022 varsity squad, alumni playing professionally in Europe and New York, and past and present coaches.